Nirkan/OMERO-ARC-Scripts/ImageToFile/README.md

+### About

-### Transfer of image level metadata from OMERO to excel and excel to OMERO.
+Transfer of image level metadata from OMERO to excel and excel to OMERO.